docknetwork/api-docs/source/index.html.md

 ```

-Verifiable (signed) Credential returned by API.
-The current set of properties is almost complete
+This is a schema that represents a verifiable (signed) Credential returned by API.
+The current set of properties is almost complete.

 ### Properties